neuronsimulator/nrn/docs/python/visualization/rvarplt.rst

-.. method:: RangeVarPlot.left
+.. method:: RangeVarPlot.left()

-    Syntax:
-        ``rvp.left()``

-    Description:
     returns the coordinate of the beginning of the path.